Azure/uk-official-paas-webapp/README.md

 # Solution Overview
-For more information about this solution, see [Azure Security and Compliance Blueprint - UK-OFFICAL Three-Tier Web Applications using Platform as a Service](https://aka.ms/ukofficial-paaswa).
+For more information about this solution, see [Azure Security and Compliance Blueprint - PaaS Web Application Hosting for UK OFFICIAL Workloads](https://aka.ms/ukofficial-paaswa).

-For deployment this blueprint uses linked ARM Templates.
-There are a series of individual templates for each component that can be used to deploy each component indivudually, each of these templates have their own series of paramters and defaults.
-In the root folder we have azuredeploy.json, this exposes a subset of parameters which has been derived to enable a simple deployment.
+For deployment this blueprint uses linked Azure Resource Manager templates.
+There are a series of individual templates for each component that can be used to deploy each component indivudually; each of these templates have their own series of paramters and defaults.
+In the root folder, azuredeploy.json exposes a subset of parameters which has been derived to enable a simple deployment.
 More advanced configurations can be achived via customising the templates.

 # Deploy the Solution

-These templates will deploy a web application hosting architecture using Azure Platform as a Service components.
+These templates will deploy a web application hosting architecture using Azure platform as a service components.
 Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure Portal.

-There are two methods that deployment users may use to deploy this solution.
+There are two methods that users may use to deploy this solution.
 The first method uses a Bash script, whereas the second method utilises Azure Portal to deploy the solution.
 These two methods are detailed in the sections below.

  As a pre-requisite to deployment, users should ensure that they have: